williampan/williampan.net/content/posts/2021-08-28-essays-on-mo-yan.md

 * Anna Sun, "[The diseased language of Mo Yan](https://kenyonreview.org/kr-online-issue/2012-fall/selections/anna-sun-656342/)", *Kenyon Review*, fall 2012
 * Brendan O'Kane, "[Is Mo Yan a stooge for the Chinese government?](https://web.archive.org/web/20130225021538/http://www.rectified.name/2012/10/15/is-mo-yan-a-stooge-for-the-chinese-government/)", *Rectified.name*, 15 October 2012
 * Perry Link, "[Does this writer deserve the prize?](https://www.nybooks.com/articles/2012/12/06/mo-yan-nobel-prize/)", *The New York Review*, 6 December 2012 (paywalled)
-* Charles Laughlin, "[What Mo Yan's detractor's get wrong](https://www.chinafile.com/what-mo-yans-detractors-get-wrong)", *ChinaFile*, 11 December 2012, which is partially a response to Sun's and Link's pieces
+* Charles Laughlin, "[What Mo Yan's detractors get wrong](https://www.chinafile.com/what-mo-yans-detractors-get-wrong)", *ChinaFile*, 11 December 2012, which is partially a response to Sun's and Link's pieces
 * Perry Link, "[Why we should criticize Mo Yan](https://www.nybooks.com/daily/2012/12/24/why-criticize-mo-yan/)", *The New York Review*, 24 December 2012 (paywalled; reprinted [here](https://blogs.harvard.edu/guorui/2012/12/27/perry-link-why-we-should-criticize-mo-yan/))

 I myself have barely read any Mo Yan; I started his first and most famous novel, *Red sorghum clan* (<span lang="zh">紅高粱家族</span>) but was unable to get more than a few dozen pages in before I lost interest---largely because of this exact issue with his language.